-As one of the most successful soccer coaches in history, Jill Ellis has plenty of experience in molding rosters of talented individuals into successful teams.
+As the winningest coach in U.S. Soccer history, Jill Ellis has plenty of experience in molding rosters of talented individuals into successful teams.

 Your team may not be playing for the World Cup, but Ellis’ message is universal, as she explains the three cornerstones to becoming a leader that people will follow: a successful connection with people, a clear and attainable direction, and personal humility.